digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 You should see the installed version number printed.

+## Part 1: Initialization

-## The anatomy of a modern Python package
+Let's start with the anatomy of a Python package.
 A consistent structure is key.
 It allows automated tools and other developers to understand your project instantly.
+A typical package could be structured as follows:

 ```
 colrev-journal-formatter/